No Products in the Cart

 A split king mattress is made up of two separate mattresses, each measuring the size of a traditional twin xl mattress.
 These mattresses are joined together to form one large surface, but they can also be used individually.

-The advantage of a split king is that it allows for customization - one side can have a different level of firmness or support than the other, making it a great option for couples with different sleep preferences.
+The advantage of a split king over standard king is that it allows for customization - one side can have a different level of firmness or support than the other, making it a great option for couples with different sleep preferences.
 It also makes it easier to move and transport the mattress as each individual piece is smaller and lighter than a traditional king-size mattress.

 While split king size mattresses may require separate fitted sheets, the added comfort and flexibility make them well worth the extra step in setup.
 So if you or your partner have unique sleep needs, consider upgrading to a split king mattress for an uninterrupted night's rest.